wristpy

 Build codecov Ruff stability-experimental LGPL--2.1 License pages

 Welcome to wristpy, a Python library designed for processing and analyzing wrist-worn accelerometer data.
-This library provides a set of tools for loading sensor information, calibrating raw accelerometer data, calculating physical activity metrics (ENMO derived) and sleep metrics (angle-Z derived), finding non-wear periods, and detecting sleep periods (onset and wakeup times).
+This library provides a set of tools for loading sensor information, calibrating raw accelerometer data, calculating various physical activity metrics, finding non-wear periods, and detecting sleep periods (onset and wakeup times).
 Additionally, we provide access to other sensor data that may be recorded by the watch, including; temperature, luminosity, capacitive sensing, battery voltage, and all metadata.

 Supported formats & devices